Investment Goals and Objectives Policy 34-200 | Effective Date: March 19, 2025

 • WorkSafeNB’s financial position;

-• The board’s risk tolerance; and
+• The board of directors risk tolerance; and

 • The estimated future returns, volatilities and correlations for the asset classes being considered.